bhuvanarajamani/thecodebee/_posts/2017-02-14-hosting-angular-app.md

 date:       2017-02-14 12:00:00
 comments: true
 ---

-Since I started learning and playing with Angular last year, I've been using AngularCLI for my example projects.
-I like the packed features from creating a new project from nothing to hosting the same in gh-pages.
-You can do all these from the command line.
+From the time I started learning and playing with Angular2+ last year, I've been using AngularCLI for building projects.
+I like the packed features from creating a new project from a blank folder to hosting the same in gh-pages.
+You can do all these without leaving command line *(integrated terminal is available in most of the modern editors)*.

 In the latest version of AngularCLI, support for `ng github-pages:deploy` has been dropped.
-Somehow I couldn't get the alternative option working.
-So I set out to explore other options that are as simple as this single command based deployment.
+Somehow I couldn't get the suggested alternative option working.
+So I set out to explore other options that are as simple as `ng github-pages:deploy`.

 In this tutorial, I'm presenting the 4 simple ways to host your app in under 5 mins *(or less)* from the comfort of your command line.